grapestone5321/robond-localization/README.md

 ## Launching
 The above method is great for testing, but for your project submission your robot needs to navigate to a specific goal position while localizing itself along the way.
 In the project repo we have provided you with a C++ node that will navigate the robot to the goal position for you.
 You will need to create a new folder for that.

+Copy the navigation_goal.cpp file to this folder.

+In order to use or launch this node, you will first need to compile it.
+Fortunately, ROS can handle that for you.
+You will have to modify your CMakeLists.txt file for that.

+Replace this file with the file present in the repo.
+Then,

+When launching the project, after you have launched udacity_world.launch and amcl.launch, in a new terminal run the following -

+The above will run the node, and you will notice your robot moving to the goal position.

+You can also display the goal position in RViz using the “Pose” display.
+Try it out!

+Earlier we mentioned that you could create your own RViz configuration file instead of adding different elements everytime you launched the project.
+In the repo we have provided you with one such file that you can add to your package.

+Note: At this point, we recommend that you go through the project rubric as well.
+It would help you if you got familiar with some of the requirements, such as the report and any images, while tuning your parameters.,

 ## Recap
 You have done a great job so far with this project and hopefully learned a lot to be able to create your own projects for other robotics tasks!
 Let’s quickly recap what you covered in this project lesson -